cosmos-creator/Termux-Tablet/README.md

 ### Consists of mostly the configs and shell scripts for miscellaneous tasks
 ## Such as:
-> AdGUard service script
+> AdGuard service script
-> A script to run fastfetch on startup screen from random logos I liked.
+> A script to run fastfetch on startup screen with logos I liked

 Requirements: Termux, Termux:API, Termux:Styling, storage permissions, for now.